-- 1) The assessment for triage tagging is performed by the Nurse assigned as Triage Nurse, IM to assign DOC or RN. - 2) To clearly identify them, the Triage Nurse will wear the designated Yellow Vest and a lanyard with a RED placard that has TRIAGE NURSE on it.
-The Triage Nurse will direct team members to set up the 5 designated areas. - 3) Each resident is assessed and assigned to a coloured zone according to their injuries.
-A coloured sticker is placed on the individual's emergency lanyard and taken to that area for treatment. - 4) The Triage Nurse does NOT provide treatment except in the following circumstances: - o individual is bleeding profusely and will surely die unless immediate treatment is given. - o individual's airway is severely compromised.
+- 1) The assessment for triage tagging is performed by the Nurse assigned as Triage Nurse. - 2) To clearly identify them, the Triage Nurse will wear the designated uniform. - 3) The Triage Nurse will direct team members to set up the 5 designated areas.

+- 4) Each resident is assessed and assigned to a coloured zone according to their injuries.
+Identifying sticker/note placed on individual's evacuation label and individual taken to that area for treatment. - 5) The Triage Nurse does NOT provide treatment except in the following circumstances: - o individual is bleeding profusely and will surely die unless immediate treatment is given. - o individual's airway is severely compromised.